 Day 15 - Bavella to Conca

 A great last day, setting out from Bavella, a trail winds through the woods to Paliri refuge.
 You won’t be disappointed with the beauty of this stage, it’s the last one but by no means any less dramatic.
 You can enjoy a spot of lunch at Paliri before continuing on to Conca for a well earned rest.
 This stage is a superb jumble of rock and pine and water.
 From Paliri to Conca you can just reflect on the 200km behind you and you approach the East coast.
 End of holiday on arrival in Conca.
-Taxi transfers available.
+Taxi transfers available upon request.

 18km, 7h30, +400m, -1350m.